 - --pkey FILE

 - Read the private key used for TLS from FILE

 - -P|--port TCPPORT

 - If REPOSITORY is dir, URL "/" lists repos

 - Accept SCGI rather than HTTP

 - Use override skin LABEL

 - Use saved encryption key from parent process.
-This is only necessary when using SEE on Windows.
+This is only necessary when using SEE on Windows or Linux.